ceryshughes/ceryshughes.github.io/index.markdown

 <h2>Teaching Materials</h2>
 <p>Mixture of Gaussians in Phonetics and Sound Change lesson for UMass LING492b (<a href = "/files/personal/teaching/Gaussian_Mixture_Model_Phonetics.pdf" >Slides </a>).</p>
 <p>Introduction to neural networks
-(Python <a href="/files/personal/teaching/592b_Speech_Processing/Perceptrons.ipynb"> notebook1 </a>,<a href="/files/personal/teaching/592b_Speech_Processing/Vowel_Perceptrons.ipynb">notebook2</a>).
-Created for a class of students (UMass LING592B) that had strong math backgrounds but were new to neural networks.
+(Python <a href="/files/personal/teaching/592B_Speech_Processing/Perceptrons.ipynb"> notebook1 </a>,<a href="/files/personal/teaching/592B_Speech_Processing/Vowel_Perceptrons.ipynb">notebook2</a>).
+Created for a class of students (UMass LING592B) that had linear algebra and some coding background but were new to neural networks.
 Warning!
 There is an intentional mistake in the presentation of the Perceptron Update Rule formula in notebook1.
 Can you find it? :) </p>
 </section>